nicyscaria/nicyscaria.github.io/_pages/experience.md

 🚓 **Project Intern, Tata Elxsi, Trivandrum,** 🗓️ May 2018 - June 2019

 I engineered an adaptive PID controller designed in MATLAB/SIMULINK using MicroAutoBox II to operate the steering system autonomously in a Suzuki Ignis ([Robo-Taxi](https://tataelxsi.com/storage/solutions/February2021/J0jsi8pIMUsEC3CINghu.pdf)).
-I developed a time series model of the Electric Power Steering in Suzuki Ignis using System Identification by perturbing the system with different reference signals and designed an Adaptive Model Predictive Controller for motion planning
+I developed a time series model of the Electric Power Steering in Suzuki Ignis using System Identification by perturbing the system with different reference signals and designed an Adaptive Model Predictive Controller for motion planning.